woocommerce/grow/packages/js/generator-grow/README.md

 	- Before the package is published you need to clone and link it manually:
 		1. clone this repo
 		2. run `npm link` from the cloned directory
-	- Once the package is published `npm i -g generator-ventures` would work.
+	- Once the package is published `npm i -g generator-grow` would work.

 ## Usage

-To generate everything, you can run `yo ventures` and follow the prompts.
+To generate everything, you can run `yo grow` and follow the prompts.
 Or call task separately:
-- `yo ventures:github` GitHub Issue templates & co.
+- `yo grow:github` GitHub Issue templates & co.
-- `yo ventures:dotfiles`
+- `yo grow:dotfiles`

 <p align="center">
 	<br/><br/>